Azure-Samples/cognitive-services-speech-sdk/samples/java/jre/tts-text-stream/README.md

 # Java Console Sample: TTS Text Stream

-This sample demonstrates how to stream text from an LLM (simulated via Ollama) to Azure Text-to-Speech (TTS) using the Speech SDK for Java in a console application.
+This sample demonstrates how to push text to Azure Text-to-Speech in small chunks by using the Speech SDK text stream API from a Java console application.

 ## Prerequisites

 1.  **Java Development Kit (JDK)**: Version 8 or later.
 2.  **Maven**: For building the project.
 3.  **Azure Subscription**: An Azure subscription key for the Speech Service.
-4.  **Local LLM (Ollama)**: This sample is configured to connect to a local Ollama instance running at `http://localhost:11434`.
-You can change the endpoint in `Main.java`.
+4.  **Azure Speech resource**: A Speech resource key and region.

 ## Setup